From First Pour to Final Putt: What It’s Like to Serve at the US Open

 “What kind of events do you work?”

 It’s the question I often get asked while working at our mobile coffee bar.
-And while the list is long – corporate events, weddings, trade shows, conferences – there’s one event that gets people to lean in every time: The U.S. Open.
+And while the list is long: corporate events, weddings, trade shows, conferences.
+There’s one event that gets people to lean in every time: The U.S. Open.

 For two years now our team has had the opportunity of serving in the prestigious 1895 Club, a premium hospitality experience curated by Ridgewells.
 And let me tell you that working an event to this scale is equal parts adrenaline, artistry, and intention.

-The U.S. Open is more than just pouring lattes – it’s about showing up with excellence, adapting in real time, and building something that reflects the professionalism of the partners we serve.
+The U.S. Open is more than just pouring lattes.
+It’s about showing up with excellence, adapting in real time, and building something that reflects the professionalism of the partners we serve.

 Here is a glimpse of our team’s experience this year.